Feedscrew ( Scroll)

 See Add Scroll

-We have labelled the dialog as Feedscrew and Scroll because they are both very common terms.
+We have labeled the dialog as Feedscrew and Scroll because they are both common terms.

 Other terms include: Worms, Infeed Screws, Gusanos, and Tortillas sin fin.